ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment/ninja_standalone.md

    application is starting (8080 by default).
  * <code>ninja.host</code> allows you to select the host on which your application will bind (any/0.0.0.0 by default).
+ * <code>ninja.idle.timeout</code> allows you to specify the timeout period after which idle http connections will be closed. (in msec, 30000 by default)
  * <code>ninja.mode</code> allows you to select the mode (test, dev, prod) of your application (prod by default).
  * <code>ninja.external.configuration</code> allows you to add an external application